[Notes] CSCI 567 lec3 Linear Regression, Perceptron, Logistic RegressionLinear Regression, Perceptron, Logistic Regressionk

 Sign of $\boldsymbol{w}^T\boldsymbol{x}$ p redicts the label:

-\[\text{sign}(y) = \begin{cases} +1, & \text{if } y>0 \\ -1, & \text{if } y\le0 \end{cases}\]
+\[\text{sign}(y) = \begin{cases} +1, & \text{if } y>0 \\ -1, & \text{if } y\le0 \end{cases}\](Sometimes use sgn for sign too)

 The Models